 - Star Trek: Insurrection.
 The Ba'ku live in a hazardous region of space called the Briar Patch on a planet with rings that grant them virtual immortality.
 Though they are warp-capable, they gave up technology to live a quiet life there.
 Some of their young people dreamed of returning to the stars, and at one point a few of them did to pursue a faster life their people had given up.
 They come back as the So'na, intent on retaking the planet and using its unique properties to regain their lost youth and long life, either driving off or exterminating the Ba'ku in the process.

 - The real world in TRON and TRON: Legacy.
 Programs are barely aware of its existence, except as a place where the nearly-mythical Users live, but some of them are anxious to break out of their computerized life and enter reality.
 The MCP in Tron is trying to use Dillinger to access more powerful systems, namely the Pentagon, and Clu 2.0 in Legacy actually wants to invade the real world to make it "perfect".
+Inverted in the Alternate Continuity of TRON 2.0 where knowledge of the digital world and the laser used to access it falls into the hands of power-hungry humans who seek to conquer it.

 - Lost Horizon.
 Shangri La is hidden from the rest of the world in the Himalayan mountains.
 Visitors can come & go (though due to its location very few visit) but natives face a terrible price for leaving.